FATCA and Foreign Bank Account Information

 Every foreign bank that allows a US American to open an account must be able to comply with the FATCA laws.
-Which means it is possible to get rejected by a foreign bank because you are a US citizen and the bank does not want to be involved.
+This means it is possible to get rejected by a foreign bank because you are a US citizen, and the bank does not want to be involved.

-If the bank allows you, as an expat, access to a foreign bank account, you will need to fill out and sign lots of paperwork.
-Some of the papers give the US Department of Treasury access to peek into your bank account.
+If the bank allows you, as an expat, access to a foreign bank account, you must fill out and sign lots of paperwork.
+Some papers give the US Department of Treasury access to peek into your bank account.
 It is a standard procedure we US expats must get used to.

 According to the IRS, taxpayers living abroad must file Form 8938 if you file an income tax return and…